 (b) Establishing an online forum to consider the synthesis of the views and information referred to above;

-(c) Preparing a summary report on the outcomes of the online forum and submitting it to the ad hoc technical expert group.
+(c) Preparing a summary report on the outcomes of the online forum and submitting it to the ad hoc technical expert group.]

-Annex
+[7alt.
+Requests the Executive Secretary, in consultation with all Parties and the Global Environment Facility, to prepare options for national legislative, administrative or policy measures to implement the multilateral benefit sharing system and to report back to the sixteenth meeting of the Conference of the Parties.]

+[Annex

 Terms of reference of the Ad Hoc Technical Expert Group

-1. The Ad Hoc Technical Expert Group shall evaluate potential limitations or challenges of the bilateral approach to access and benefit-sharing, including their underlying causes and how these limitations and challenges could be addressed, including through transboundary cooperation as well as with a multilateral approach, taking into account the synthesis of views and information and the outcomes of the online forum;
+1. The Ad Hoc Technical Expert Group shall [consider possible modalities of multilateral benefit-sharing mechanism of Article 10 of the Nagoya Protocol][evaluate potential limitations or challenges of the bilateral approach to access and benefit-sharing, including their underlying causes and how these limitations and challenges could be addressed, including through transboundary cooperation as well as with a multilateral approach,] taking into account the synthesis of views and information and the outcomes of the online forum;

+[1bis.
+The Ad Hoc Technical Expert Group shall also identify options for modes of participation in the mechanism, sharing of benefits and governance as well as options for cooperation to address instances described in Article 11 of the Nagoya Protocol;]

 2. The Ad Hoc Technical Expert Group shall:

 (a) Meet, subject to the availability of financial resources, at least once prior to the fourth meeting of the Subsidiary Body on Implementation;